st-chu/books_rest_api/README.md

     possible attributes:
         - author (str) - author of the book, if not specified, creating a book is not possible
-	    - itile (str) - title of the book, if not specified, creating a book is not possible
+	- title (str) - title of the book, if not specified, creating a book is not possible
 	- publisher (str) - publisher name, if no default setting given: str('not entered')
 	- description (str) - book description, if no default setting given: empty str('')
 	- rating (int) - evaluation of the book on a scale from 1 to 10, if no default setting given: int(0)
 	- read (bool) - whether the book has been read, if no default setting given: bool(false)
 	- genre (str) - book genre, if no default setting given: str('not entered') attributes added automatically:
-        - id (int) - unique identifier of the book, added if book is create succeeded
+        - id (int) - unique identifier of the book, added if book is created
-        - lend (dic) - if book create succeeded, set to: {"lent": false}
+        - lend (dic) - if book is created, set to: {"lent": false}

-     exemple (sort book lists):
+     example (sort book lists):
      POST http://localhost:5000/api/books/sort request.json{"key": "lend"}
          HTTP response status codes 200 if the list is sorted HTTP response status codes 400 if bad request